run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-elasticity.md

     ![elasticity4.png](img/elasticity4.png)

     !!!
 Discussion
-        An interactive job (filler1) needs to be scheduled.
-The elastic job is now reduced to the originally requested single-GPU.
+        An interactive Job (filler1) needs to be scheduled.
+The elastic Job is now reduced to the originally requested single-GPU.

-* Finally, delete the jobs:
+* Finally, delete the Jobs:

         runai delete elastic1 filler1